learnk8s/learnk8s.io/src/graceful-shutdown/content.md

 Once they are done, you can delete them manually.

-If you wish to delete them automatically, you might want to set up an autoscaler that can scale your deployment to zero replicas when they run out of work.
+If you wish to delete them automatically, you might want to set up an autoscaler that can scale your deployment to zero replicas when they run out of tasks.

 An example of such Pod autoscaler is [Osiris — a general-purpose, scale-to-zero component for Kubernetes.](https://github.com/deislabs/osiris)

-The technique is sometimes referred to as Rainbow Deployments and is useful every time you have to keep the previous pod _Running_ for longer than the grace period.
+The technique is sometimes referred to as **Rainbow Deployments** and is useful every time you have to keep the previous Pods _Running_ for longer than the grace period.

 _Another excellent example is WebSockets._